howerj/libforth/README.md

 **\*.c** and **\*.h** files in a standard way and removes any temporary files that might be hanging around.

-Feel free to contact me.
+Please contact me with any errors you encounter.

 EOF